bg-write/is-your-dog-emo/README.md

 # is your dog emo.

+## Getting Started:
+*Include a link to my deployed app and any instructions I deem important.
+During my presentation, I need to go to my GitHub and click on this link to share with everyone.*

-## NOTE: This README.md is a work-in-progress.
+###### NOTE: This README.md is a work-in-progress.
 README last updated: 11/16/20

 ### is your dog emo.
 An app that pulls a random genre name string from the Genrenator API and a random dog image from the RandomDog API to answer life's great question: Is your dog emo?
 Maybe your dog is into Dominican Punk Chileno.
 Or Canadian R&B House.
 Let's find out!